-PostgreSQL is installed on your ubuntu sever.
-Currently your database user is postgres that has all database related privilege.
-Now you need to create a new user with password so that you can connect database using your app or any database connection tool like DataGrip.
+PostgreSQL is installed on your Ubuntu server.
+Currently, your database user is Postgres that has all database related privilege.
+Now you need to create a new user with a password so that you can connect the database using your app or any database connection tool like DataGrip.

-To create a user in postgres you first need to create a user on your server with same name.
-So lets create a user in ubuntu server:
+To create a user in Postgres you first need to create a user on your server with the same name.
+So let's create a user in ubuntu server:

 sudo adduser sheetal

 Now I will create a new user and database named sheetal.
 So first you need to switch your user to postgres.

 This will ask for a password to be set for the user.
 Please remember this password, this will require to connect your database.